DevExpress/devextreme-documentation/api-reference/_hidden/PdfCell/padding/right.md

 ---
 ---
 ##### shortDescription
-Generates the space from the right side of the cell inside the DataGrid
+Generates space at the right side of the cell inside the DataGrid.

 ---
 <!-- Description goes here -->